 Methods

-In the second study, we focus on LC only.
-In order to be able to compare the results of the evaluative concepts classes to a baseline, we added corpus entries for the following descriptive target adjectives: active, ambiguous, complex, explicit, limited, and practical.
-Instead of comparing context effects (Study 1), we want to inquire whether the concept classes (Descriptive/Epistemic/Legal/TC) can be distinguished from each other within the legal context.
-The linear model includes the absolute conjoined sentiment as dependent variable and the concept classes as independent variable, followed by pairwise contrasts between the EMMs for the concept classes.
-This will allow us to asses differences in sentiment intensity between the concept classes.
-We cannot perform planned contrasts by target polarity, because the descriptive concepts only have a neutral polarity, which leads to empty interaction levels and contrasts.
+In the Study 2, we focus on LC only.
+Its aim is to measure whether our concept classes are distinguishable in legal language, i.e. they form distinct strata along the evaluative sentiment continuum.
+More specifically, we want to inquire whether they are relatively distinct from each other and are used more evaluatively than descriptive concepts.
+For our neutral baseline, we use the following descriptive adjectives: active, ambiguous, complex, explicit, limited, and practical.
+Study 2 thus has four concept classes (Descriptive/Ethical/Epistemic/Legal), rather than the three in Study 1.
+Accordingly, the linear model for H4 simply includes absolute sentiment as DP and the concept classes as IV, followed by pairwise contrasts between the EMMs for the concept classes.
+While it would be interesting to perform planned contrasts by polarity, this is not possible, because the descriptive concepts only have a neutral polarity, which leads to empty interaction levels and contrasts.
+Hence, our model only allows us to assess differences in sentiment intensity between our concept classes.

+While it is not possible to perform polarity contrasts as long as descriptive concepts are involved, we are still able to control that the remaining classes are distinct for negative and positive concepts respectively.
+For that, we simply focus on a subset of data without descriptive concepts.
+The linear model for H5 contains untransformed sentiment values as DP, and an interaction of polarity (pos/neg) and concept class (Ethical/Epistemic/Legal) as IV, and is followed up by pairwise contrast between concept classes of the same polarity.
+This allows us to measure whether positive ethical, epistemic and legal thick concepts have significantly different sentiment averages, and the negative ones do so as well among each other.

 Results

-Table 7 presents the pairwise absolute contrasts between the concept classes in LC.
-As we can see, all concept classes have significantly different sentiment intensities (on a 0.05 alpha-level), which indicates, that a there is no need to further discriminate by polarity in order to distinguish the classes from each other.
-The smallest differences are between epistemic and legal concepts (Δy ‾=-0.0128), descriptive and epistemic concepts (Δy ‾=-0.0140), as well as descriptive and legal concepts (Δy ‾=-0.0268).
-The contrasts involving TC, on the other hand, have a much wider spread, indicating that TC is a more distinct concept class.
+Table 7 presents the pairwise contrasts between the concept classes in LC (on absolute scale).
+As we can see, all concept classes have significantly different sentiment intensities (on a 0.05 alpha-level).
+The smallest differences are between epistemic and legal concepts (Δy =-0.0128), descriptive and epistemic concepts (Δy =-0.0140), as well as descriptive and legal concepts (Δy ‾=-0.0268).
+The contrasts involving ethical thick concepts, on the other hand, have a much wider spread, indicating that they are a much more distinct concept class.
+This is an interesting finding, because it raises the question whether sentiment polarity is actually a meaningful discriminator for concept classes or not, especially regarding future classification tasks.

-Table 5: Pairwise Contrasts between EMMs of the Concept Classes within LC.